 - Get three gorgeous, and healing, herbal recipes,

-10 Natural Ways To Lower Blood Pressure.
+The 10 Best Natural Remedies That Lower Blood Pressure.

-Number 1 – For A Healthy Heart Drink Ginger and Cardamom Tea
+Number 1 – For A Healthy Heart Drink Ginger and Cardamom Tea.

 Research carried out published in the Indian Journal of Biochemistry & Biophysics in December of 2009 focused on Cardamom as a key ingredient for treatment of high blood pressure.

 In this study a group of participants, who had recently been diagnosed with Stage 1 hypertension, were given 1 teaspoon of cardamom powder each day for several weeks.

 Results showed a significantly decreased systolic, diastolic and mean blood pressure after 12 weeks.